Colon-X: Advancing Intelligent Colonoscopy toward Clinical Reasoning: Colonoscopy Meets Clinical Reasoning

 \textbf{Negative sampling.} Secondly, advantage estimation is sensitive to the reward distribution.
 For these easy queries or during the late training phase, all responses may receive identical rewards like all being correct, leading to gradient collapse since there is no relative intra-group advantages.
 To sustain effective gradients, we actively replace one response with a negative sample drawn from the incorrect-answer pool of the current question, thus restoring reward contrast and encouraging more discriminative updates.

-\textbf{Self-evolving prompting.} To handle persistent failures on hard queries, we propose a self-evolving prompting strategy that enforces the model to learn from its past errors.
+\textbf{Self-evolving memory.} To handle persistent failures on hard queries, we propose a self-evolving memory mechanism that enforces the model to learn from its past errors.
 During training, any query whose response group has an average reward below a threshold of 0.8 is identified as a hard case, and stored in a memory buffer together with its responses.
 When this hard query reappears, its original prompt is evolved with its previously incorrect records, forming a refined prompt.
 Intuitively, we encourage the policy model to leverage past experiences for self-reflection and explore improved reasoning for unsolved cases.

 \textbf{Implementation details.} For rapid experimentation, we implement {\ourmodel} using base model, Qwen2.5-VL-3B \cite{bai2025qwen25}, with all parameters finetuned.
 We set a batch size of 16 and a learning rate of 2e-6, training on a 4$\times$H100 GPU server for roughly eight hours.
 Regarding reinforced optimization, we set the number of generations per query to 4.
-The Kullback–Leibler coefficient is annealed following a cosine schedule, decreasing from 0.6 to 0.01.
+The Kullback-Leibler coefficient is annealed following a cosine schedule, decreasing from 0.6 to 0.01.

-\textbf{Experimental results.} As shown in \tabref{tab:colon_r1}, both the native GRPO with binary rewards ({\faCubes}1) and standard SFT method ({\faCubes}3) achieve accuracies below 32\%, highlighting their limitations in adapting to colonoscopy-related tasks.
+\textbf{Experimental results.} \tabref{tab:colon_r1} reports the accuracy (\%) of different fine-tuning strategies on {\ourdataE}.
+The standard SFT method ({\faCubes}3) achieves an accuracy below 32\%, indicating limited adaptability to colonoscopy tasks.
+When applying the naive GRPO ({\faCubes}1), we observe severe policy gradient explosion during training even with careful hyperparameter tuning, leading to similarly poor performance.
 In contrast, our {\ourmodel} achieves a higher accuracy of 56.61\%.
 We further assess the effectiveness of each proposed module through a series of ablative studies.
 First, reinforced finetuning the base model under our task-adaptive reward scheme ({\faCubes}5) improves upon the supervised finetuning strategy ({\faCubes}3) by 7.55\%.
-To verify the necessity of stabilizing gradients during policy optimization, we further introduce negative sampling ({\faCubes}6) and self-evolving prompting ({\faCubes}7) strategies.
-Integrating them together yields the highest performance of our full version \ourmodel.
+To verify the necessity of stabilizing gradients during policy optimization, we further introduce negative sampling ({\faCubes}6) and self-evolving memory ({\faCubes}7) strategies.
+Integrating them together yields the highest performance of our full version.